 Northbound I-405 experiences heavy congestion, especially in the Bothell area during the afternoon commute.
-With funding from I-405 toll revenue, the Washington State Department of Transportation plans to build new capacity between State Route 527 and I-5 to help relieve congestion.
+With funding from I-405 toll revenue, the Washington State Department of Transportation built new capacity between State Route 527 and I-5 to help relieve congestion.

 The end result

-The primary focus of this project is building a new northbound peak use shoulder lane, which will add new capacity for general purpose traffic.
-The new lane will extend for about 1.8 miles between SR 527 and I-5.
+This project's primary focus was building a new northbound peak use shoulder lane, which adds new capacity for general purpose traffic.
+The new lane extends for about 1.8 miles between SR 527 and I-5.

 WSDOT will also construct one new noise wall along northbound I-405.

-Overhead lane control signs will display whether the peak use shoulder lane is open to traffic.
-The lane will generally be open to traffic during the peak afternoon commute (3 to 7 p.m.).
-Vehicles over 10,000 gross vehicle weight will be prohibited from using the lane, with the exception of buses.
+Overhead lane control signs display whether the peak use shoulder lane is open to traffic.
+The lane is generally open to traffic during the peak afternoon commute (3 to 7 p.m.).
+Vehicles over 10,000 gross vehicle weight are prohibited from using the lane, with the exception of buses.